LogSage: An LLM-Based Framework for CI/CD Failure Detection and Remediation with Industrial Validation: Introduction

-To bridge this gap, we present \textbf{LogSage}, the first LLM-powered framework for end-to-end CI/CD failure detection and remediation.
-LogSage performs fine-grained fault localization, root cause analysis, and automated resolution generation directly from raw CI/CD logs.
-It produces human-readable diagnostic reports and applies executable fixes via tool-calling.
-The framework consists of two stages: in the \textit{root cause analysis} stage, a tailored log preprocessing pipeline extracts high-signal input for a pre-trained LLM to reason over; In the \textit{solution generation} stage, LogSage leverages a carefully designed multi-route retrieval-augmented generation (RAG) module to retrieve and rank domain-specific knowledge from diverse internal sources.
-This knowledge is subsequently integrated with the diagnostic output to synthesize executable remediation strategies.
-Through the built-in tool-calling ability of LLM, LogSage supports automated recovery with minimal human effort.
+To address these gaps, we present \textbf{LogSage}, the first end-to-end LLM-powered framework for CI/CD failure detection and remediation.
+LogSage conducts fine-grained root cause analysis (RCA) and automated resolution directly from raw logs, producing human-readable diagnostic reports and applying executable fixes through tool-calling.
+Its two-stage pipeline combines token-efficient log preprocessing for RCA with multi-route retrieval-augmented generation (RAG) for solution generation, retrieving domain knowledge from diverse internal sources and integrating it with RCA report to synthesize executable remediation strategies.
+This enables accurate RCA, interpretable reasoning, and automated recovery with minimal developer effort.
+Our key contributions are as follows: